Jet Chip Wasp

 Jet Chip Wasp (also referred to as 2-3 Jet Chip Wasp) was an American football play between Kansas City Chiefs players Patrick Mahomes and Tyreek Hill against the San Francisco 49ers on third-down-and-15 midway through the fourth quarter of Super Bowl LIV on February 2, 2020.
-The play helped begin the Chiefs comeback, which ultimately led to the Chiefs winning their first Super Bowl in 50 years.
+The play helped begin the Chiefs' comeback, which ultimately led to the team winning their first Super Bowl in 50 years.

 Super Bowl LIV game action prior to the play

-After entering halftime with a 10–10 tie, San Francisco took the second half kickoff and drove 60 yards in nine plays, with Emmanuel Sanders catching two passes for 20 yards, Deebo Samuel rushing for 14 yards and Kyle Juszczyk hauling in a 14-yard reception.
+After entering halftime with a 10–10 tie, the 49ers took the second half kickoff and drove 60 yards in nine plays, with Emmanuel Sanders catching two passes for 20 yards, Deebo Samuel rushing for 14 yards and Kyle Juszczyk hauling in a 14-yard reception.
 Kicker Robbie Gould finished the drive with a 42-yard field goal, giving the 49ers a 13–10 lead.
-Linebacker Fred Warner intercepted Mahomes on the next drive, returning it three yards to San Francisco's 45-yard line.
+Linebacker Fred Warner intercepted Mahomes on the next drive, returning it three yards to the 49ers' 45-yard line.
 49ers quarterback Jimmy Garoppolo started the ensuing drive with a 16-yard pass to Samuel.
 Three plays later, on 3rd-and-8, he threw a 26-yard pass to receiver Kendrick Bourne and then followed it up with a 10-yard pass to Juszczyk on the Chiefs' 1-yard line.
 Raheem Mostert ran the ball into the end zone on the next play, increasing the 49ers' lead to 20–10 with 2:35 left in the third quarter.

-On Kansas City's next drive, they drove the ball to the 49ers' 23-yard line.
+On the Chiefs' next drive, they drove the ball to the 49ers' 23-yard line.
 On a 3rd-and-6, Mahomes threw an intercepted pass intended for Tyreek Hill that was slightly behind the receiver.
 Hill tried to reach back for it, but the ball bounced off his arm and was caught by 49ers cornerback Tarvarius Moore, who returned it seven yards to the 49ers' 20-yard line with 11:57 left in the game.
-After the Chiefs defense rallied to force a punt, Kansas City got the ball back with 8:53 left in the game.
-After a successful challenge by San Francisco in overturning the call on a completed pass that would have secured a first down, the Chiefs faced 3rd-and-15 on their own 35-yard line.
+After the Chiefs defense rallied to force a punt, the Chiefs got the ball back with 8:53 left in the game.
+After a successful challenge by the 49ers in overturning the call on a completed pass that would have secured a first down, the Chiefs faced 3rd-and-15 on their own 35-yard line.